Stuffed portobello mushrooms with spinach and artichoke are so easy to make! Serve these low carb stuffed mushrooms as an appetizer or side dish.

 I kept the stuffed mushrooms on the center oven rack when baking.
 But, for the last couple of minutes, I turned the broiler on high just until the tops began to brown.

 What To Serve With Baked Stuffed Portobello Mushrooms

 These gems are quite tasty alone, but I suggest eating only half as the carb count is rather high for a whole one.

 A nice reverse seared steak would go wonderful with these yummy low carb spinach artichoke stuffed mushrooms!

 There is quite a bit of filling in each mushroom cap so you’ll get a nice serving of veggies in these tasty bites.
 We all know that spinach is super healthy, but artichokes are great too.

-A lot of Low Carbs like to use Portobello mushrooms as hamburger buns.
+I’ve even seen people use portobello mushrooms as hamburger buns.
 I haven’t tried that yet, but will soon.
-What’s your favorite way to enjoy mushrooms?

 - 2 tablespoons olive oil